StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/WorkingWithTheSDK-template.md

 <a name="section3.3"></a>
 ###Upload the Capture Object

-Next, you can pass your previously created STRCapture object to the manager using the [beginUploadForCapture](STRCaptureUploadManager beginUploadForCapture:]) method.
+Next, you can pass your previously created STRCapture object to the manager using the [STRCaptureUploadManager beginUploadForCapture:] method.
 This will start an asynchronous upload to the Strabo servers and will store your capture in the cloud.

 Your code will look something like the following: